Modest market return by ex-bankrupt Japan Airlines

-TOKYO Less than three years after it collapsed into bankruptcy, Japan Airlines Co Ltd (JAL) (9201.T) made a modest market return on Wednesday, with its shares closing 1 percent above the price set for the world's second-biggest IPO of the year.

-The $8.5 billion initial public offering had been priced conservatively to take account of the airline industry's tough outlook, with full-service carriers such as JAL under threat from low-cost operators in an already weak economy.
+TOKYO Shares of once-bankrupt Japan Airlines Co Ltd (9201.T) rose a modest 1 percent on their return to the market on Wednesday as a tough industry outlook prompted some investors to lock in profits on the blockbuster $8.5 billion initial public offering.

-JAL's stock opened around 3 percent above the IPO price of 3,790 yen, but soon levelled off to close 1.1 percent higher at 3,830 yen - ranking it alongside Air China Ltd (601111.SS) as Asia's second-biggest airline by market value behind Singapore Airlines Ltd (SIAL.SI).
-Trading volume topped 40 million shares, worth around $2 billion.
+JAL's stock was trading at 3,825 yen as of 0145 GMT, just above the IPO price of 3,790 yen, and valuing the entire company at about $8.8 billion - ranking it alongside Air China Ltd (601111.SS) as Asia's second-biggest airline by market value.

-Traders had suggested JAL, which emerged from bankruptcy with the highest level of operating profits in the industry, might climb as much as 10 percent on its market return given trading indications on the unofficial grey market.
+Analysts had predicted JAL, which emerged from bankruptcy with the highest level of operating profits in the industry, to climb on its first day as trading on the unofficial grey market on Tuesday had reached 4,150 yen a share.

 CLSA Asia-Pacific Markets initiated coverage with a 'buy' rating on the stock, while Macquarie Capital Securities rated it 'outperform'.
 Both cited attractive valuations with a price-to-earnings ratio of about 5, around a third of the industry average.
 But both also noted the tough outlook for legacy, full-service airlines like JAL given increasing competition from budget carriers.
-Also, Japan's air travel market is mature and offers little prospect for volume growth.
+Another worry is JAL's home market of Japan, which is mature and offers little hope for volume growth.

-"We find it difficult to recommend JAL or any other Japanese airline as a long-term fundamental investment," Macquarie analyst Nicholas Cunningham wrote in a client note.
+"We find it difficult to recommend JAL or any other Japanese airline as a long-term fundamental investment," Macquarie analyst Nicholas Cunningham wrote in a note to clients.
 "In short, our recommendation comes down to a valuation call."

-Brokers had warned that Japanese retail investors, who took up 70 percent of the IPO, might be quick to take profits given uncertainty over whether JAL's earnings may have already peaked.
+Brokers had warned that Japanese retail investors, which underwriters called on to buy 70 percent of the IPO, might be quick to grab profits given uncertainty over whether JAL's earnings might have already peaked.

 Budget airlines currently make up less than a tenth of the Japanese market but are expected to grow that to nearer 25 percent over the longer term.
 JAL is part-owner of JetStar Japan, a budget carrier run in partnership with Australia's Qantas Airways Ltd (QAN.AX).
 JAL's biggest local rival All Nippon Airways (9202.T) has invested in two low-cost operators.